Cultural Muslims: Albania

-According to scholars the majority of Muslims in Albania are 'nominal' or 'cultural' Muslims.
-In a Pew research centre survey of Muslim Albanians in 2012, religion was important for only 15%, while 7% prayed, around 5% went to a mosque, 43% gave zakat (alms), 44% fasted during Ramadan and 72% expressed a belief in God and Muhammad.
+According to scholars, the majority of Muslims in Albania are 'nominal' or 'cultural' Muslims.
+In a Pew research center survey of Muslim Albanians in 2012, religion was important for only 15%, while 7% prayed, around 5% went to a mosque, 43% gave zakat (alms), 44% fasted during Ramadan and 72% expressed a belief in God and Muhammad.

-A medical study from 2008 in Tirana on the relationship between religious observance and acute coronary syndrome found out that 67% of Muslims were completely religiously non-observant.
+A medical study from 2008 in Tirana on the relationship between religious observance and acute coronary syndrome found out that 67% of the Muslims interviewed were completely religiously non-observant.
 The regular attendance of religious institutions (at least once every 2 weeks) was low (6%), and weekly attendance was very low (2%).
-Frequent praying (at least 2 to 3 times per week) among Muslims was around 17%, and praying several times daily (as required of devout Muslims) was rare (2%).
+Frequent praying (at least 2 to 3 times per week) among and among the Muslims we were asked it was around 17%, and praying several times daily (as required of devout Muslims) was rare (2%).
 Regular fasting during Ramadan was similarly low (5%).
-Also in Albania only 36.8% of the males are circumcised, with the rate being 46.5% for those from Muslim background even though for Muslims in general it is an almost universal Islamic custom.
+Also in Albania according to one study only 36.8% of the males are circumcised, with the rate being 46.5% for those from Muslim background even though for Muslims in general it is an almost universal Islamic custom.

 Algeria

-Orthodox observance of the faith is much less widesprea among Algerians.
-Algerian Berbers tend to be less orthodox in their religious practice and have tended to resist the so - called political Islam, and they have been described as "cultural Muslims".
+Orthodox observance of the faith is much less widespread among Algerians, and Kabyle people are seen as secular rather than religious.
+Algerian Berbers tend to be less orthodox in their religious practice and have tended to resist the so - called political Islam, and they have been described as "cultural Muslims" or "nominal Muslims".

 Australia

-Many Muslim Australians describe themselves as secular or cultural Muslims.
+Many Muslim Australians describe themselves as secular or nominal or cultural Muslims.